tanham/tanham.github.io/_posts/2016-07-13-building-this-jekyll-site.markdown

 Oh and [Minimum viable product](http://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp).

-I can't say that I have hard fast followed any of these things I have to remind myself of the things that I learn and want to adopt at every turn but they serve as good jumping off points.
+I can't say that I have hard fast followed any of these things.
+I have to remind myself of the things that I learn and want to adopt at every turn but they serve as good jumping off points.
 I will say that at some point I had to stop trying to take advice and just code.
 The resources were great to get me started but I had to dig in before analysis paralysis set in.

 ### Enter Jekyll